pablofelitti/meli-full-sales/README.md

 ## Deployment

-When pushed, a Github Action runs and pushes the code to Heroku using Docker
+When pushed, AWS CodeBuild runs and pushes the build Docker image to AWS ECR

 ## TODO list